GladysAssistant/v4-website/docs/integrations/broadlink.md

 You can now add a **devices widget** to your dashboard and control your remote control.

-Go to the Gladys dashboard and click on the "edit" button to modify the dashboard.
+Go to the Gladys dashboard and click on the `edit` button to modify the dashboard.

 [](https://gladysassistant.com/fr/docs/integrations/camera/#ajoutez-la-cam%C3%A9ra-au-dashboard-de-gladys-assistant)